Measuring Labour Markets in Canada and the United States: 2018 Edition

-Labour markets are one of the most important components of an economy.
+Labour markets are critical components of an economy.
 They are the mechanism through which we allocate one of our most valuable and productive resources: human work, effort, creativity, and ingenuity.
 Labour markets match human skills, supplied by individuals seeking to earn a living, with the demand for labour by firms, governments, and households.

 Because labour markets are important, the public is often inundated with news stories, usually about changes in employment levels or unemployment rates.
 However, such stories do not generally provide a clear picture of how a jurisdiction’s labour market is performing.
-There is a need to measure the performance of labour markets to provide comparisons, the first step toward understanding differences in labour market conditions and addressing possible problems.
+There is a need for a comprehensive measure of the performance of labour markets to allow comparisons, which is the first step toward understanding differences in labour market conditions and addressing possible problems.

 Overall, Canada performed poorly on the Index of Labour Market Performance.
-All but two Canadian provinces are ranked in the bottom half of the 60 jurisdictions, including the traditional economic engines of Canada, Alberta (ranked 31st, with an index score of 52.9 out of 100) and Ontario (ranked 44th, with a score of 47.7 out of 100).
+All Canadian provinces are ranked in the bottom half of the 60 jurisdictions, including the traditional economic engines of Canada, Alberta (ranked 48th, with an index score of 48.1 out of 100) and Ontario (ranked 52nd, with a score of 44.5 out of 100).

 The results for Canada’s four most populous provinces (Ontario, Quebec, Alberta, and British Columbia) are not encouraging.
-Ontario and Quebec both ranked in the bottom half of jurisdictions on all indicators with the exception of average long-term unemployment.
-British Columbia fared better, ranking in the top half of jurisdictions on each indicator but never ranking in the top 10.
-A notable result for Alberta is its low private-sector employment growth: Alberta ranked 55th out of 60 jurisdictions on this measure with average annual private-sector employment growth of negative 0.3%.
+Ontario and Quebec both ranked around the middle or in the bottom half of jurisdictions on all indicators with the exception of average long-term unemployment.
+British Columbia fared better, ranking in the top 10 of jurisdictions for total and private-sector employment growth, but ranking near the bottom on several measures including private-sector employment rate and output per worker.
+A notable result for Alberta is its low private-sector employment growth: Alberta ranked 58th out of 60 jurisdictions on this measure with average annual private-sector employment growth of negative 1.1%.

 More from this study